kpuka/SIMAH/_portfolio/4 StudyDesign3-PilotStudies.md

 *Note: for 80%, 90% or 95% CI, the z value is equal to 1.28, 1.64, or 1.96, respectively.*

-You can also use an online calculator, such as that found <a href="http://statulator.com/SampleSize/ss1P.html" target="_blank"> here </a>
+You can also use an online calculator, such as that found <a href="http://statulator.com/SampleSize/ss1P.html" target="_blank"> here. </a>

 # Inappropriate or problematic applications of the term "pilot"